Try this Garlic Rosemary Roasted Boneless Leg of Lamb or your next special occasion, such as a birthday!

 My brother on the other hand, likes to celebrate his birthday.
-He would go around the neighborhood and invite all the kids to his birthday party.
-On the day of his birthday, he’d tell Mom that all these kids were coming for a party.
-You’d think that Mom & I would have caught on after a while, but we always seemed to be blindsided!
+He would go around the neighborhood and invite all the kids to his party.
+On the day of his birthday, he’d tell Mom that all these kids were coming over.
+You’d think that Mom and I would have caught on after a while, but we were always blindsided

 Tom, my brother, who by the way still celebrates his birthdays in big ways, has a July birthday.
 The bakeries in Rochester were closed in July back in the day.
 There were no big supermarkets that had bakeries either.
-Mom and I were always running around to the penny candy store looking for goody-bag fillings and trying desperately to get a professional looking birthday cake.
+Mom and I were always running around to the penny candy store looking for goody-bag fillings and trying desperately to get a cake, a Carvel ice cream always fit the bill.
 Somehow we always managed to pull it off and had fun doing so.
 It became comical.

 Dad and I stuck to our leg of lamb and peach pie routine for many years.
-I was reminding them about this recently, but they are both in their late 80s and seem to have forgotten that tradition and my brother’s birthday antics.
+I was reminding them about this recently, but they are both 90 and seem to have forgotten that tradition and my brother’s birthday antics.
 I’m visiting him soon and am going to see if he remembers!